Grace Christian Academy (Texas): History

 GCA was founded in 1993 as Grace Christian School.
 In 2004 Grace Community Church moved to a new location.
 The school bought the building and changed its name to Clear Lake Christian School.
 In 2005 Harvest Christian Academy closed, consolidating into CLCS, and in celebration of its 25th year is now named Grace Christian Academy.
 In 2006 South Shaver Baptist Christian School closed, consolidating into CLCS.

 Academics

 GCA has a 100% graduation rate, with 97.5% of students continuing to university.
 GCA graduates have gone on to the University of Oxford, Harvard University, Georgetown University, Penn State University, Rice University, Baylor University, and many other universities.

 Grace Christian Academy holds memberships the Association of Christian Schools International (ACSI), International Christian Accrediting Association (ICAA), AdvancED Worldwide, T-CAL and NCAA.

 Extracurricular activities

-The school has a STEM program, Student Council, Athletics, Beta Club, National Honor Society, Yearbook, Robotics, and National Elementary Honor Society.
+The school has a STEM program, Student Council, Athletics, Beta Club, National Honor Society, History Club, Yearbook, Robotics, and National Elementary Honor Society.